Geraint Wyn Davies: Acting

 In 2004, Davies performed at the Lincoln in New York City as Edmund to Christopher Plummer's King Lear.
 In the summer of 2004, he starred in the title role of Cyrano in Barry Kornhauser's adaptation of Cyrano de Bergerac at The Shakespeare Theatre in Washington, D.C., for which he won the Helen Hayes Award for Outstanding Lead Actor in a Resident Play.
-The next year, in 2005, he played Dylan Thomas for seven weeks in Do Not Go Gentle at the Arclight Theatre in New York City.
-While there, he did a reading of Tennessee Williams's letters at the New York Public Library, and performed in a reading of Eugene O'Neill's Days Without End.
-In September 2005, he joined in a reading of R. L. Stevenson's Treasure Island in Washington, D.C., and in October, took part in a staged reading of a new play by Austin Pendleton entitled H6R3, which blends Shakespeare's plays Henry VI and Richard III.

-In 2006, he returned to The Shakespeare Theatre in Washington, D.C., to perform Don Armado in Michael Kahn's 1960s version of Shakespeare's Love's Labour's Lost.
-Following the American run, the play moved to the Royal Shakespeare Company at Stratford-Upon-Avon in the UK for a limited run.
-He was nominated but did not win The Helen Hayes Award for Outstanding Supporting Actor, Resident Play for Don Armado.
-While in D.C., he participated in a reading of London Assurance by Dion Boucicault.

-Early in 2007, Davies headlined as Richard III by Shakespeare at The Shakespeare Theatre in Washington, D.C.
-He, along with friend Brent Carver, opened Toronto's CanStage production of The Elephant Man in mid-October.
-In 2008, he returned to Ontario's Stratford Festival to appear in Hamlet (as Polonius) and Fuente Ovejuna (as the King).
-He followed the Stratford season playing the Duke at the Red Bull Theater (NYC) production of Women Beware Women.
-He returned to Stratford in 2009, playing Duncan in Macbeth, Caesar in Julius Caesar and Bottom in A Midsummer Night's Dream.
-For the 2010 Stratford Festival season, he portrayed King Arthur in Camelot and Falstaff in Merry Wives of Windsor.
-The 2011 season featured him again in a singing role as King Arthur.

 For the Stratford Festival's 60th season in 2013, Davies portrayed Duke Vincentio in Measure for Measure and the Earl of Leicester in Mary Stuart.
 The following year, he continued at the Stratford Festival, portraying Antony in Antony & Cleopatra and the Cook in Mother Courage and Her Children.
 For the 2015 season, he portrayed Claudius in Hamlet, and Johann Wilhelm Mobius in The Physicists.
 He played Prospero in The Tempest in the 2014-2015 season of The Shakespeare Theatre of Washington, D.C.
 In 2025, he returned to the Stratford Festival, playing Autolycus in The Winter's Tale.
+The following year, he returned to Stratford again, this time playing Prospero in The Tempest.